 Super simple right?

-Using this plastic bag trick is the easiest method for checking if your paint needs claying or not.
-Remember to check the different areas of your car too.
 Some areas may need claying more often than others.
-It’s likely the lower sections behind the wheels will need claying more often than the bonnet for example.
+It’s likely the lower sections behind the wheels will need claying more often than the bonnet for example, although it does depend on the conditions in which the car is driven and stored.

 You Don’t Have to Clay the Whole Car

-However, in most cases, the whole of your car won’t need claying.
+However, in some cases, the whole of your car might not need claying.
 There are certain areas of your car that are more prone to contaminants than others.

-Usually, the roof of your car will need claying less frequently than the rest of your car, unless you park under trees and expose your car to bird mess and tree sap.
+Usually, the roof of your car will need claying less frequently than the rest of your car, unless you park under trees and expose your car to bird poop and tree sap.

 The areas of your car that get dirtiest will need claying more.
 Usually, it’s the lower sides of your car.